SpaceXLaunchBot/SpaceXLaunchBot/README.md

-`!nextlaunch`|Send the latest launch information message to the current channel|None `!addchannel`|Add the current channel to the notification service|Admin `!removechannel`|Remove the current channel from the notification service|Admin `!addping @mention`|Add roles/users to be pinged when a "launching soon" message is sent.
-Can be formatted with multiple mentions in any order, like this: `!addping @role1 @user1 @role2`.
-Calling `!addping` multiple times will not stack the roles, it will just overwrite your previous settings|Admin
+`!nextlaunch`|Send the latest launch information message to the current channel|None `!addchannel`|Add the current channel to the notification service|Admin `!removechannel`|Remove the current channel from the notification service|Admin `!setmentions @mention`|Set roles/users to be mentioned when a "launching soon" message is sent.
+Can be formatted with multiple mentions in any order, like this: `!setmentions @role1 @user1 @role2`.
+Calling `!setmentions` multiple times will not stack the roles, it will just overwrite your previous mentions|Admin
-`!removeping`|Stop any roles/users on the server being pinged when a "launching soon" message is sent|Admin `!info`|Show information about the bot|None `!help`|List these commands|None
+`!removementions`|Remove all mentions set for the current guild|Admin `!getmentions`|Get mentions set for the current guild|Admin `!info`|Show information about the bot|None `!help`|List these commands|None